Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Oxford Journals Archive

    * - Article
-     - An item of original written work published in a journal, other serial publication, or in a book.
+     - An article from a journal, or an article available as a standalone content item not aggregated into a title, for example in an institutional repository.
 An article is complete, but usually cites other relevant published works in its list of references, if it has one.

        A COUNTER Data_Type.